 You will be truly heard, and understood, as a person.
 It is like having the therapist right there in your head, with you, helping you make better sense of your situation, and feeling a growing confidence.

-Jordan Peterson, the famous psychologist, has described person-centred therapy as ‘one of the most intellectually compelling and practically useful theories of personality’*
+Jordan Peterson, the famous psychologist, has described person-centred psychology as ‘one of the most intellectually compelling and practically useful theories of personality’*

 * See Jordan Peterson’s ‘Personality and its transformations, lecture 1: introduction and overview’.
 Available on YouTube.